 - Make your email visually appealing

-- Begin with a hero image at the top of the email that encapsulates an overview of the most important content
+- Begin with a hero image at the top of the email that showcases most important aspect of your content

-- Use colors, font sizes, typography and design elements to present a clear visual hierarchy
+- Use a mix of colors, font sizes, typography and design elements to present a clear visual hierarchy

-- Include relevant images to make the email visually engaging and more readable
+- Include relevant images to make the email visually engaging and to improve readability

 - Ensure it looks great on both desktop and mobile

-- In general, keep it to 20 or fewer lines of text including headlines, subtitles, and small paragraphs
+- In general, stick to 20 or fewer lines of text including headlines, subtitles, and small paragraphs

-- It should be brief enough to be digestible on small screens
+- It should be brief enough to be easily readable on small screens

 - Include one or more clickable links in the text

-- Use a bold font, a different color, and/or underlining to help links stand out
+- Use a bold font, a different color, and/or underlining to help identify links

 - Make your headline stand out